Time Zones in Guatemala

 what time zone does Guatemala City use?

-Yes, the same time is used across all of Guatemala.
-Cities including Guatemala City, Mixco, Villa Nueva, Cobán, Quetzaltenango, Jalapa, Escuintla, Jutiapa, Petapa, and San Juan Sacatepéquez all follow UTC-6.
+Yes, all listed major cities in Guatemala use the same time zone.
+Guatemala City, Mixco, Villa Nueva, Cobán, Quetzaltenango, Jalapa, Escuintla, Jutiapa, Petapa, and San Juan Sacatepéquez all follow America/Guatemala (UTC-6).